katalix/l2tp-ktest/README.md

 The build outputs are combined in a tarball, l2tp-ktest.tgz, for easy copying to a test machine.

+On some older systems the syzbot applications (see below) fail to build: in this situation they can be disabled in the makefile using the variable
+OPT_NO_SYZBOT_APPS:

+    $ make OPT_NO_SYZBOT_APPS=1

 ## Running the test suite

 Once built, the test tools can be run in-place in the build directory, or